SAB42005/motionSensor/README.md

 -----------
 -The purpose of this program is to detect motion using the devices webcam and send a screenshot along with the time to the users email.

--Movement detected throught the webcam is outlined with green boxes.
+-Movement detected through the webcam is outlined with green boxes.

 USAGE
 -----